RobertoFalconi/ProgettoTesiLM32/README.md

 # ASP.NET Core project with:
 - ASP.NET Core with MVC and Razor Pages patterns
-- .NET 6 with API Gateway and Minimal APIs patterns
+- .NET 6 with API Gateway and Minimal APIs patterns with System Text JSON usage
 - Docker
 - Configured NuGet for:
   - Entity Framework Core and Dapper
-  - System Text JSON
   - Swashbuckle (Swagger)
 - Configured libman for:
   - Bootstrap 5